mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 ## why we need them?

 Before talking about `Promise`, we first need to understand why we need them.
-You may have already seem that the javascript runtime provide ways to execute code asyncronously - code which will execute in a later time.
+You may have already seem that the javascript runtime provide ways to execute code asynchronously - code which will execute in a later time.
 One way to do this is using the `setTimeout` function which receives a **callback** - a function which will be called later.
 For example:

 ```javascript
 const time = 500;